-Supplementing with a raw greens formula is a good bet, particularly if you might otherwise struggle to hit the 10-a-day target.
-Field of Greens is classified as raw vegan food and contains 14 potently alkalising green ingredients – parsley leaf, wheatgrass and and kale leaf to name a few.
+Supplementing with a greens formula is a good bet, particularly if you might otherwise struggle to hit the 10-a-day target.
+Green Vibrance kicked off the green food revolution in the early 90s, and has been re-formulated many times since.

 Omega-3s are touted for all kinds of benefits, most particularly for brain health, heart health and vision.
 However, they also play a crucial part in reducing inflammation – including in the gut.

 By preventing the formation of pro-inflammatory compounds from omega-6 fatty acids, and by manufacturing anti-inflammatory compounds of their own, omega-3s help the digestive system function optimally.

 After all, inflammation of the gut is closely connected to Candida albicans and Leaky Gut, both as cause and effect.

 One of the best things you can do to improve digestion, therefore, is to limit pro-inflammatory foods.
 If you eat a typical Western diet, this will be no mean feat, since we tend to consume far more omega-6 than omega-3.
 A Mediterranean diet, on the other hand, achieves a much healthier balance.

 Taking an omega-3 supplement is a great option.
 Go with a fish oil that’s been independently validated for purity and efficacy.
 Labdoor currently rank UnoCardio 1000 number one for quality of 53 products tested, citing its high levels of EPA and DHA, as well as its purity and ingredient safety.